 Jan Kilpatrick was born in Glasgow in 1963 and graduated from the University of Glasgow with a degree in English and History.
 She has explored a variety of roles in her working life, including teaching English in schools and running her own upholstery business, whilst living in such remote locations as Achiltibuie, rural Perthshire and the East Sutherland fishing village of Helmsdale.
-The diverse experiences and skills she has acquired along this journey have found expression in the artwork she produces today.
-She works in both two and three-dimensions, concentrating on embroidered textiles, book art and mosaic.
-Much of the work centres on the fragility of domestic life as lived on the edge of a wilderness landscape and is often developed from the themes and motifs to be found in her own poetry.
+Currently, the diverse experiences and skills she has acquired along this journey find expression in textile-based artwork.
+She has emerged as one of the most innovative Scottish textile artists practicing today.

-Recently, Jan produced a series of large-format textile wall-hangings, which were exhibited at The Ceilidh Place, Ullapool, in September 2015, under the title of Assynt Sutras.
+In recent years, Jan has emerged predominantly as a landscape textile artist and has produced a series of large-format textile wall-hangings, which were exhibited at The Ceilidh Place, Ullapool, in September 2015, under the title of Assynt Sutras.
 She returned to that venue in the autumn of 2016 when she showed a body of work entitled Marine.
 This was a joint exhibition with Glagow mural artist and illustrator Chelsea Frew.
-She intends to spend 2017 in further developing her work in relation to the land, in paticular using natural materials as a medium for print-making.
-Invitations from organisations interested in exhibiting this work in 2018 are welcome.

-Jan's Studio in Elphin is open to visitors between 11.00 am and 5.00 pm on the following days:
+Jan's Studio in Elphin is open to visitors from 13th April until 12th October, most Wednesdays, between 10.00 am and 4.00 pm.

-Visit the Open Studio / Location page for more details.
+See the Open Studio page for more details.